hgcl/clara-le/pages/posts/34-mushroom-hunting-and-playing-with-words.md

 Robin already wrote extensively about [our mushrooming adventures](https://robinmetral.com/notes/weeknote-14-part-2-mushrooming/), so I won't repeat it all here.

-We also gathered a few of the vegetables from our garden—so green, so lush!
+We also gathered a few of the vegetables from our garden — so green, so lush!
 It feels like every meal now contains a bit of our work in it: super satisfying.

 ## Read & Watched